Advanced examples#

 # mitigate the readout errors

-mit_val = get_expectation_val_with_readout_mitigation(circ, obs, noise, readout=readout)
+mit_val = get_expectation_val_with_readout_mitigation(circuit, obs, noise, readout=readout)

 print(mit_val)